RavikumarKamani74/order-status-sms-notifier/README.md

 - Amazon SNS (for SMS)
 - DynamoDB (`Amazon` table with `id` as partition key)
 - API Gateway (POST /order/update)
-- S3 Static Hosting (or GitHub Pages for frontend)
+- GitHub Pages (static frontend hosting)

 ## 🚀 How It Works